Corn seedlings under flooded conditions. Photo courtesy of R.L. (Bob) Nielsen, Purdue University.

 One good thing that can come from saturated soils during late May and early June is its effect on rootworm larvae survival.
 One of the few weak points in corn rootworms’ life cycle is the period when larvae are hatching from eggs.
 In order for rootworm larvae survival to be affected, soils must be saturated long enough to suffocate larvae as they are hatching and in the early part of their life cycle.

 The timing of larval hatch is dependent upon heat units and will vary across the Corn Belt.
 Research shows that fifty percent of corn rootworm larvae will hatch from 684 to 767 accumulated growing degree days, starting January 1.
-Most years rootworm larvae will hatch about the same time lightning bugs appear, usually around Memorial Day thru the first week of June in Central IL and Southern IA.
+Most years rootworm larvae will hatch about the same time lightning bugs appear.
 You can determine how many growing degree days have been accumulated in your area by using the Wyffels Growing Degree Unit Calculator found here.

 Conclusion